sammigachuhi/my_django/docs/16-creating-geodjango-project.md

 ## Create the `geolocations` app

 We will create an app called `geolocations` that will be used to collect our geographic coordinates.
-This is the app that will be using the Geodjango framework.
+This is the app that we will be reliant on the Geodjango framework.

 ```
 python3 manage.py startapp geolocations